Skip to content

 The current status is:

-• Container management support with Docker/Podman or Kubernetes.
+• Container management with Docker, Podman or Kubernetes.

 • Go HTML template loading and caching for request processing.

-• Auto-sync (file system watcher) and Auto-reload using SSE (automatic UI refresh) for speeding up the application development cycle.
+• Auto-sync (file system watcher) and auto-reload using SSE to speed up the application development cycle.

-• Admin functionality using unix domain sockets for security.
+• Admin functionality over unix domain sockets for security.

-• Application sandboxing checks to ensure only audited operations are allowed.
+• Application sandboxing checks so that only audited operations are allowed.

 Who is behind this project?